Can You Get Military Retirement Before 20 Years?

 Hello A.T. – Thanks for your service to our country.
 I understand where you are coming from.
 Serving 15 years is mighty close to the magic number 20, and it seems like a waste to have that many years of service but no retirement pension or other retirement benefits to show for it.

-Unfortunately, in most cases, one needs to serve 20 years to qualify for military retirement pay and benefits, except in some cases, such as disability or an allowable early retirement due to the needs of the military.
+Unfortunately, in most cases, one needs to serve 20 years to qualify for full military retirement pay and benefits, except in some cases, such as disability or an allowable early retirement due to the needs of the military.
+Here are some other situations in which someone may be eligible for retirement pay or other military benefits.

-Join the Guard or Reserves and Continue Until Retirement
+1. Join the Guard or Reserves and Continue Until Retirement

 Your 15 years will count toward retirement through the Guard or Reserves.
 You would then need to complete five more years of good service before you would be eligible for retirement pay.
-Keep in mind that you will not be eligible to receive retirement pay until age 60, unless you are eligible to retire from the Reserves early.

 There are other benefits for joining the Guard or Reserves, including pay, access to inexpensive health insurance for you and your family, training, education, and much more.
 While the retirement benefits from serving in the Guard or Reserves aren’t quite the same as an active duty retirement, they are still incredibly valuable, especially once the health care benefits and retirement pay kick in at age 60.

-This isn’t always easy to do, especially if you voluntarily leave the service due to some negative action on your part.
-However, there are times when you can get your discharge upgraded.
-Doing this may help you in you be eligible for certain civilian jobs, particularly with state and federal government jobs.
+Doing this may help you be eligible for certain civilian jobs, particularly within state and federal government.
 Additionally, a better discharge may make you eligible to join the Guard or Reserves if you decide that is an option for you.
-Here is more info on upgrading a military discharge.

-Assuming you have a qualifying disability and it gets approved, you may receive a monthly disability compensation check and possibly health care benefits as a result of your disability.
-Keep in mind you need to file your claim shortly after leaving military service and you will need your medical records.
+Keep in mind that you have to file your claim shortly after leaving military service, and you will need your medical records.

 I highly recommend visiting your local VA representative or a Veterans Service Organization for assistance with completing the paperwork for your disability claim.

-Best Option for You?
+Best option for you?

 Good luck with your decision, and thank you for your service.